iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted150003/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Never worked<br> :date: __2021-02-21 23:25:40__

+> Does this app work?
+It does not seem to be doing anything after having used it for over a month.
+It does not show any feedback or confirmation if it is effective or even working.
+Another problem is the California government has never aggressively promoted this app, which needs widespread adoption to be effective.
+Without any apparent benefit, what this app only does is constantly consuming power and tracking my every movement, which is why I am uninstalling it after writing this review.<br> :date: __2021-02-21 14:06:20__

+> NEED manual location update button OR ability to temporarily change time between checkins for this to be effective and reduce false sense of security.
+DOES NOT check frequently enough.
+Users may go many places in between app updating our location, therefore MISSING DATA for all those locations and people.
+We NEED an update so app can know ALL places we have been.
+Otherwise WE MAY NEVER KNOW we were exposed to Covid by someone using the app because the app didn't realize we were near them!
+What good is this app if it only recognizes very few places someone with Covid has been instead of all of them?
+NOT HELPFUL!!<br> :date: __2021-02-19 00:01:38__

+> Useless and not helpful.
+More Spyware<br> :date: __2021-02-18 10:51:44__

+> I have been in contact with someone who has had covid.<br> :date: __2021-02-18 01:58:45__

+> Doesn't work my friends tested Positive never got notified.
+They also have the app and put in that they had tested positive.<br> :date: __2021-02-17 15:51:56__

 > Do not work on my phone.
 Always "Something went wrong"<br> :date: __2021-02-12 07:36:00__

 > Creepy and invasion of privacy<br> :date: __2021-02-12 07:10:24__